UTDallasEPICS/Hope-Restored-Community-Information-Module/prisma/README.md

-# to run the seed. ts file

-npm install tsx --save-dev

-"prisma": {
-"seed": "tsx prisma/seed.ts"
-},

-npx prisma migrate dev --name init

 # ParadeDB Search

-This project is using ParadeDB full-text search functionality, located in `add_index` migration file
+This project is using ParadeDB full-text search functionality, located in `add_index` migration file.
+If there is any problem with the search, please check the migration file.